Emily Ratajkowski Flaunts Major Cleavage, Debuts Blonde Look In Racy Instagram Photo

 While Emily didn’t share any follow-up photos on her page, she offered her fans a more detailed look at her head-turning attire in her Instagram Stories.
 There, she posted no less than six additional snapshots and three videos to boot.

-The photos showcased her outfit in all of its splendor, revealing that Emily was in fact wearing a sexy bra and miniskirt combo.
+The photos showcased her outfit in all of its splendor, revealing that Emily was, in fact, wearing a sexy bra and miniskirt combo.
 In true Texan fashion, the sequined ensemble sported a bounty of white fringes.

 Emily channeled her inner cowgirl by rocking a black cowboy hat.
 She topped off her look with knee-length snakeskin print boots and added glitz to her scanty attire with a glimmering beaded necklace.